History buff itinerary header

 • Weeden House Museum and Garden

-I’m not sure if you have noticed a pattern here, but a good many of Huntsville history hot spots are also gorgeous and picturesque.
+I’m not sure if you noticed a pattern here, but many of Huntsville's historic hot spots are gorgeous and picturesque.
 The Weeden House is another such example.
 The Weeden House was built in 1819 and was the home of influential painter and poet Maria Howard Weeden, and also served as the living quarters of Union officers during the occupation of Huntsville.
 Helpful Hint: Although you don’t have to, you can call ahead and schedule a tour!

 • Maple Hill Cemetery

 Known originally as the “Burying Place,” Maple Hill Cemetery practically radiates Alabama and Huntsville history.
-The cemetery is the final resting place for several of Alabama and Huntsville greats including 5 governors, 5 senators, a host of unknown Confederate soldiers and exactly 8 Union officers.
-Maple Hill was officially established in 1818 and stands as the oldest and largest still operating cemetery in the state of Alabama.
+The cemetery is the final resting place for several of Alabama and Huntsville's greats, including five governors, five senators, a host of unknown Confederate soldiers, and precisely 8 Union officers.
+Maple Hill was officially established in 1818 and stands as the oldest and largest still-operating cemetery in Alabama.
 Not only is it a history-lover’s jackpot, it’s just plain beautiful to walk around in.

 Maple-Hill-Cemetery